robrichard/graphql-spec/spec/Section 7 -- Response.md

 the operation failed before execution, due to a syntax error, missing information, or validation error, this entry must not be present.

+When the response of the GraphQL operation is an event stream, the first value will be the initial response.
+All subsequent values may contain `label` and `path` entries.
+These two entries are used by clients to identify the the `@defer` or `@stream` directive from the GraphQL operation that triggered this value to be returned by the event stream.
+The combination of these two entries must be unique across all values returned by the event stream.

 If the response of the GraphQL operation is an event stream, each response map must contain an entry with key `hasNext`.
 The value of this entry is `true` for all but the last response in the stream.
 The value of this entry is `false` for the last response of the stream.
 This entry is not required for GraphQL operations that return a single response map.

+The GraphQL server may determine there are no more values in the event stream after a previous value with `hasNext`: `true` has been emitted.
+In this case the last value in the event stream should be a map without `data`, `label`, and `path` entries, and a `hasNext` entry with a value of `false`.

 The response map may also contain an entry with key `extensions`.
 This entry, if set, must have a map as its value.
 This entry is reserved for implementors to extend the protocol however they see fit, and hence there are no additional restrictions on its contents.

-When the response of the GraphQL operation is an event stream, the first value will be the initial response.
-All subsequent values must contain `label` and `path` entries.
-These two entries are used by clients to identify the the `@defer` or `@stream` directive from the GraphQL operation that triggered this value to be returned by the event stream.
-The combination of these two entries must be unique across all values returned by the event stream.

 To ensure future changes to the protocol do not break existing servers and clients, the top level response map must not contain any entries other than the